Deltares/ra2ce/docs/getting_started/installation.rst

 ============

 RA2CE can be operated via the command-line interface with two commands.
-Before RA2CE can be used, the correct Python environment needs to be installed (see *environment.yml*), this can be done with a conda environment manager such as `miniforge <https://github.com/conda-forge/miniforge>`_ or `micromamba <https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html>`_.
+Before RA2CE can be used, the correct Python environment needs to be installed (at the moment of writing we support the Python versions ``>=3.11,<3.14``), this can be done with using a dependency magare such `pixi <https://pixi.prefix.dev/latest/>`_ or with conda as an environment manager (use `miniforge <https://github.com/conda-forge/miniforge>`_ or `micromamba <https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html>`_).

 .. note::
   Important!
 In compliance with Deltares open-source policy it is recommended to use either ``miniforge`` or ``micromamba``